 Overview: How to Make Cream Cheese Zucchini Muffins

 The full written recipe is below, but let’s quickly walk through the steps first.

 - Make the zucchini batter: All basic ingredients here including flour, leaveners, egg, sugar, and vanilla.
 Compared to my zucchini bread batter, I add a little more baking powder so the muffins can rise up under the heavy cream cheese filling.
 I use a mix of brown sugar and granulated sugar for extra flavor—and I actually slightly reduced the amount of sugar since we’re adding the sweet cream cheese filling.
 Cinnamon and nutmeg add flavor.
 Use a box grater to shred the zucchini.
 I add a little extra zucchini for added volume.

 - Make the cream cheese filling: You need 4 simple ingredients for the cream cheese filling.
-Bring 5 ounces of block cream cheese to room temperature, then beat it with 1 egg yolk, sugar, and a touch of vanilla extract.
+Bring 5 ounces of brick cream cheese to room temperature, then beat it with 1 egg yolk, sugar, and a touch of vanilla extract.
 The egg yolk helps the cream cheese filling “set” like cheesecake.
 Don’t use a whole egg—the texture will taste off.

 - Assemble: Layer a heaping Tablespoon of zucchini batter into your lined muffin pan.
 Top with a Tablespoon of filling, then another heaping Tablespoon of zucchini batter.
 No need to swirl together.
 I always sprinkle crunchy coarse sugar on top because it adds a lovely contrast on the super soft muffins.
 I like Sugar in the Raw or white sparkling sugar sprinkles, which you can usually find with the sprinkles in the baking aisle.